Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_12_howto_migrate_to_production_or_advanced/guide.es-es.md

 Several plans for MongoDB existed (Essential, Business, Enterprise) and recent updates changed them to Discovery, Production and Advanced.
 This update means your cluster needs to be migrated from one of the deprecated plan to a new one.<br>
 Migration to Production and Advanced plans is automatic.
-If you want to migrate to Discovery from a deprecated plan, you will need to do it manually following the [dedicated guide](/pages/public_cloud/public_cloud_databases/mongodb_11_howto_migrate_to_discovery).

 **This guide explains how to automatically migrate from a deprecated Essential or Business plan to a Production or Advanced plan.**